tdolby-at-uk-ibm-com/ace-keda-demo/README.md

 the build pipeline is the ACE Maven/Tekton pipeline taken from https://github.com/ot4i/ace-demo-pipeline and modified.

-Note that until https://github.com/kedacore/keda/issues/1938 is in a release, the admin credentials for the KEDA QM polling need to be attached to the application container.
+Note that for versions earlier than 2.4.0, issue https://github.com/kedacore/keda/issues/1938 means that the admin credentials for the KEDA QM polling need to be attached to the application container.

 ## Scenario description (in progress)